Lalieudorhynchus: Paleobiology

 Rib bone histology of Lalieudorhynchus revealed a bone with a very spongy structure, an extremely thin cortex, and the absence of distinct medullary cavity.
 These characteristics, also reported in other large caseids such as Cotylorhynchus, would suggest a semiaquatic lifestyle.
 This hypothesis is however disputed by Kenneth Angielczyk and Christian Kammerer, as well as by Robert Reisz and colleagues based on paleontological and taphonomic data combined with the absence in these large caseids of morphological adaptations to an aquatic lifestyle.
 However, these authors do not yet provide alternative explanations for the internal bone structure of large caseids.
-Werneburg and colleagues think that Lalieudorhynchus and large caseids in general, could have had a semiquatic lifestyle comparable to that of hippopotamuses, spending most of their time in water, practicing a kind of subaquatic walking rather than swimming, and possibly returning to land to feed on terrestrial plants.
+Werneburg and colleagues think that Lalieudorhynchus and large caseids in general, could have had a semiaquatic lifestyle comparable to that of hippopotamuses, spending most of their time in water, practicing a kind of subaquatic walking rather than swimming, and possibly returning to land to feed on terrestrial plants.
 However, paleontologists don't know if Lalieudorhynchus fed on terrestrial and/or aquatic plants.
 Plant fossils associated with the skeleton of Lalieudorhynchus are identified as terrestrial forms adapted to a dry seasonal climate, while aquatic plants are not present.
 However, the latter are rarely preserved in Permian sites.
 Sedimentary analysis of the type locality of Lalieudorhynchus indicates the existence of several potential aquatic habitats.
 Partially silty claystone beds 15 cm to 1.8 m thick come from suspended-sedimentation in a mass of stagnant water after heavy flooding.
 Some remains of aquatic arthropods adapted to temporary stagnant waters such as conchostracans and triopsids have been found in these levels.
 Another possible habitat are river channels reaching 3.5 m to 5 m deep in La Lieude Formation.
 The presence of rooting at several levels indicates that these channels must not have been filled with flowing water all year round because of the seasonal climate of the time.
 During the dry season, however, it is likely that masses of stagnant water may have existed in abandoned channels, lakes or ponds, allowing the survival of animals with a more aquatic lifestyle such as the tupilakosaurid dvinosaurs, of which one specimen was associated with the skeleton of Lalieudorhynchus.